spencer-shadley/completed-class/class-content/20-State/02-Homework/Master/client/README.md

 #### Step 5: Optionally, configure the domain

-You can configure a custom domain with GitHub Pages by adding a `CNAME` file to the `public/` folder.
+You can configure a custom domain with GitHub Pages by adding a `CNAME` file to the `public/` directory.

 #### Notes on client-side routing